in28minutes/in28minutes.github.io/_posts/2017-01-30-spring-boot-starter-security.md

 permalink:  /spring-boot-starter-security-with-example
 ---

 This guide will help you understand the different features Spring Boot Starter Security bring in.
-We will be using two example applications - A Rest service and a simple web application.
+We will be using two example applications - a REST service and a simple web application.

 ## You will learn
 - What is Spring Boot Starter Security?